- Dazzling Rio de Janeiro

 - Walking tour of Cusco city

-- See the church of Andahuaylillas and visit the Inca ruines of Raqchi
+- See the church of Andahuaylillas and visit the Inca ruins of Raqchi

 - Boat trip to the floating islands of Uros and Amantani Island

-- The religious town of Copacabana and catamaran cruise to Sun Island
+- The religious town of Copacabana and hydrofoil cruise to Sun Island

 - City tour of La Paz with cable car ride over the city